 The popularity of the bunny chow has spread far and wide and I even saw a bunny chow restaurant in London, United Kingdom.

 How did the bunny chow get its name?
 It is believed to have been derived from the word “Bania” which was the term by which the Indian merchants who sold the curries were known as.

-A Gatsby is a family-sized sandwich that originated in the Cape Flats region of Cape Town in 1976.
+A Gatsby is a family-sized stuffed roll that originated in the Cape Flats region of Cape Town in 1976.
 A local fish and chips shop owner had to feed a group of laborers.
 Since he had run out of fish, he improvised with whatever he had left and filled a Portuguese loaf with chips (French fries), polony and achar (hot Indian pickle).
-The huge sandwich was then divided among the labourers.
+The huge roll was then divided among the labourers.
 These days it is served in a foot-long loaf, and filled with fried fish, chicken, masala steak, eggs, and/or sausages.

 Where did the name come from?
 The Great Gatsby movie (the original) was being screened in cinemas at the time and the word Gatsby was used by one of the labourers to describe the sandwich as a winning dish.
 According to UrbanDictionary.com, Gatsby means “excessively extravagant, cool, stylish”.

 A kota is similar to a bunny chow in that it also consists of a quarter loaf (kota) of bread which is hollowed out and then refilled However, whereas a bunny chow has a curry filling, the kota loaf is stuffed with a combination of processed meats like polony, viennas, and Russian sausages, as well as achar, deep-fried chips, egg, and cheese.
 To the health-conscious, it may sound like a heart attack on a plate (or in this case, a quarter loaf), but it does rate high up in the popularity stakes.